A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Next, explore the extraordinary Gold Museum, home to one of Peru’s most impressive private collections of pre-Columbian treasures.
 Gold masks, ceremonial objects, textiles, and rare artifacts illuminate thousands of years of Andean artistry.

-Your tour concludes in Miraflores, Lima’s modern, seaside district.
-Enjoy sweeping views of the Pacific Ocean from the clifftop parks and feel the vibrant, contemporary energy of the city.
+Miraflores, Lima’s modern, seaside district.
+Enjoy sweeping views of the Pacific Ocean from the clifftop parks and feel the city's vibrant, contemporary energy.

 Lima is a gastronomic paradise where you can savor world-renowned cuisine!
-You will explore the Miraflores neighborhood for top-notch seafood.
+You will have a chance to explore the Miraflores neighborhood for top-notch seafood.
 And you won't miss the chance to pair exquisite dishes with amazing ocean views over the Pacific, creating a dining experience that's as unforgettable as the flavors.

 Jun 22, Mon